 Positive character arcs

 If your story has a happy ending, this is probably the character arc you’ll want to choose.
 A popular example of this would be Harry Potter.
 He starts his journey as an abused boy, confused by his special abilities.
-Along the way he blossoms into a confident hero of both the magical and muggle worlds.
+Along the way, he blossoms into a confident hero of both the magical and muggle worlds.
 It’s worth noting that many of the other major characters go through their own arcs.

 If you’re writing a memoir, you are the protagonist of your piece, and your experiences will determine your character arc.
-Most likely it will be a positive one, otherwise why would you write your book?
+Most likely it will be a positive one, otherwise, why would you write your book?

-One client shared his story of growing up in an impoverished community which lacked running water and electricity.
+One client shared his story of growing up in an impoverished community that lacked running water and electricity.
 He had a happy childhood, but there were many challenges and a lot of conflict.
 As he grew up, he overcame many obstacles.
 By the end of the book, he found his way to America and became a successful entrepreneur.
 The story is powerful, riveting, and relatable to many.
 Not surprisingly, this book is currently being made into a movie.

 A few tips for a successful character arc